Highlights of Antarctica.from $19,158.00pp

-The focus of this expedition is on exploring the icy wilderness of Antarctica during its summer season, seeing its stunning landscapes and meeting some of its heart-warming wildlife.
+The focus of this Highlights of Antarctica expedition is on exploring the icy wilderness during the summer season, seeing its stunning landscapes and meeting some of its heart-warming wildlife.

 - Airport Transfer